 - Where it is believed that one or more of the above circumstances listed above has occurred, staff should promptly disclose this with their line manager so that any appropriate action can be taken.
-If it is inappropriate to make such a disclosure to the Childcare Manager's (i.e. because it relates to line manager) the member of staff should speak to the Centre Manager Lindsay Cooper (02890799912) If again it is inappropriate to speak to the Centre Manager staff should speak to the Secretary for the Board of Directors Mae McQuillan or the Chairperson Liz Oslon (02890799912). - Staff will suffer no detriment of any sort for making such a disclosure in accordance with this procedure. - All disclosures raised will be treated seriously and will be dealt with in a consistent and confidential manner.
+If it is inappropriate to make such a disclosure to the Childcare Managers (i.e. because it relates to line manager) the member of staff should speak to the Centre Manager Lindsay Cooper (02890799912) If again it is inappropriate to speak to the Centre Manager staff should speak to the Secretary for the Board of Directors Mae McQuillan or the Chairperson Liz Oslon (02890799912). - Staff will suffer no detriment of any sort for making such a disclosure in accordance with this procedure. - All disclosures raised will be treated seriously and will be dealt with in a consistent and confidential manner.
 A record of the disclosure will be made and will be signed by the person who made the disclosure and also the person who dealt with the disclosure.
-This record will be kept in a folder marked private and confidential within a locked cabinet of the person who dealt with the disclosure in conjunction with GWG Record Keeping and Management policy. - The person who made the disclosure will be updated on the progress of the investigation. - Any staff member who is involved in victimising staff that make a disclosure, takes any action to deter staff from disclosing information or makes malicious allegations or disclosures in bad faith will be subject to potential disciplinary action which may result in dismissal. - Failure to report serious matters can also be investigated and potentially lead to disciplinary action which may result in dismissal - Any line manager who inappropriately deals with a whistle-blowing issue (e.g. failing to react appropriately by not taking action in a timely manner or disclosing confidential information) may be deemed to have engaged in gross misconduct which could lead to dismissal. - If you remain dissatisfied with the outcomes of an investigation you can contact the Early Years Services on 028 95042811, 585-587 Crumlin Rd, Belfast BT14 7GB
+This record will be kept in a folder marked private and confidential within a locked cabinet of the person who dealt with the disclosure in conjunction with GWG Record Keeping and Management policy. - The person who made the disclosure will be updated on the progress of the investigation. - Any staff member who is involved in victimising staff that make a disclosure, takes any action to deter staff from disclosing information or makes malicious allegations or disclosures in bad faith will be subject to potential disciplinary action which may result in dismissal. - Failure to report serious matters can also be investigated and potentially lead to disciplinary action which may result in dismissal. - Any line manager who inappropriately deals with a whistleblowing issue (e.g. failing to react appropriately by not taking action in a timely manner or disclosing confidential information) may be deemed to have engaged in gross misconduct which could lead to dismissal. - If you remain dissatisfied with the outcomes of an investigation you can contact the Early Years Services on 028 95042811, 585-587 Crumlin Road, Belfast BT14 7GB

-Reviewed/ Updated/ New by: Jodie Wilson/ Natalie Horrocks 03/05/23
+Reviewed/ Updated/ New by: Jodie Wilson/ Natalie Horrocks 24/04/24

-GWG Chairperson signature: y oda 03/05/23
+GWG Chairperson signature: his odon 24/04/24

-NEXT REVIEW DATE: 03/05/24
+NEXT REVIEW DATE: 24/04/25

 Below is an example for recording allegations or suspicions of abuse.

+Name of child

+Age of child

+Any specific factors

+Parent/ Carers

-Name of child.....
-Age of child.....
-Any specific factors Parent/ Carers names.....
-Address and phone number.....
-Is the person making the report expressing their own concerns, or passing on those of someone else?
+Address and phone number

+Is the person making the report expressing t someone else?
 If so record details.

 What has prompted these concerns?
+Include

-Include dates and times of any specific incidents.....
-Give details of the following Physical signs?....
-Behavourial signs?....
-Indirect signs?.....
+Give details of the following

+C C

+- Indirect signs ?

 Has the child been spoken to?
-If so what was said?.....
+If so what wa said?
+S

 Have the parents been contacted?
-If so what was said?.....
-Has anybody been alleged to be the abuser?
-If so record details.....
-Signature......
-Date.....
-Position.....
+If so wha said? t was

+Signature Date